OuadiElfarouki/llama.cpp/README-sycl.md

 2. Enable oneAPI running environment

-On the oneAPI command line window, run the following and step into the llama.cpp directory :
+On the oneAPI command line window, run the following and step into the llama.cpp directory:
 ```
 "C:\Program Files (x86)\Intel\oneAPI\setvars.bat" intel64
 ```

 3. List devices information

-Similar to the native `sycl-ls`, available SYCL devices can be queried as follow :
+Similar to the native `sycl-ls`, available SYCL devices can be queried as follow:

 ```
 build\bin\ls-sycl-device.exe
 ```

-The output of this command in a system with 1 *intel CPU* and 1 *intel GPU* would look like the following :
+The output of this command in a system with 1 *intel CPU* and 1 *intel GPU* would look like the following:
 ```
 found 4 SYCL devices:
   Device 0: Intel(R) Arc(TM) A770 Graphics,	compute capability 1.3,